Kick unwanted users/bots from Channel COMPLETELY!

 -

-kozaka commented
+Kozaka commented

 @HelixxVR, that's the problem!
 You ban them, but they are still there.
 I would expect, if I ban somebody, he should be not able to connect to the chat, and would be not able to watch my stream.
 That's it.
 I ban a harassing person, but he is still reading my chat and watching the stream.
 Creates a new account or use an old one, and harassing me again...or send a 10 bit cheer to harass me...and so on....ok.
 Those bots are do such things probably not.